pryv/config-template-pryv.io/pryv.io/single node/INSTALL.md

 You should have the four following entries now:

+  * A file called `delete-user.md`.
+This presents a tool which allows to delete Pryv.io users.
+  * A file called `ensure-permissions`.
+This script ensures that the correct permissions are set for data and log directories.
   * A file called `run-pryv`.
 This is your startup script.
   * A file called `pryv.yml`.
 This is the docker-compose script that is used to launch the service.